Spotify, others downplay chip card woes cited by Netflix

 "We're not seeing anything significant but we're putting plans in place to reach out to users to make sure we have their updated information," said the company in a statement.

 Care.com, a web-based marketplace for family care and Chegg, which offers online tutoring for students and textbook rental, both also played down the impact of the shift.
-Other companies, including Amazon.com Inc (AMZN.O) and Apple Inc (AAPL.O), did not return phone calls seeking comment.
+Other companies, including Amazon.com Inc and Apple Inc, did not return phone calls seeking comment.

 The National Retail Federation, an industry group, has "heard nothing at all" from its retail members about issues with the new cards, according to J. Craig Shearman, vice president of government affairs public relations.